How to add study abroad to resume

 However, don’t give away your entire study abroad experience just on your resume — write your bullet points keeping in mind that any interviews resulting from your resume submission may involve questions about your experience, and you’ll want to offer new and exciting information.
 Be prepared to elaborate on experiences and expand on smaller details.

-3. Organize powerful bullet points of information into appropriate sections of your resume.
+Step 3.
+Organize powerful study abroad resume bullet points of information into appropriate sections.

 Anyone who looks at your resume internalizes the information from the top of the page to the bottom, so when figuring out how to list study abroad on resume, imagine being on the other side looking at an applicant’s resume yourself.
 What stands out?
 What information seems buried beneath less pertinent information?
-Structure your document strategically to highlight the most impressive details about your training or experience.
+Structure your document strategically to highlight the most impressive details about your experience.
+For instance,

 If none of your current experience directly ties with what they’re looking for, you should still make sure to consider the format and order in which you list experiences on the resume.
 In relation to other content, how highly do you regard your study abroad experience?
 Experiment with ordering your information.

-There is an art to articulating your study abroad experience into resume-style bullet points that add depth to your resume rather than detract from it.
-Study abroad experiences may fit into categories titled “Professional Experience” or “Education” depending on which category is most relevant to the bullet points you’ve created.
+There is an art to articulating your study abroad experience into resume-style bullet points that add depth to your document rather than detract from it.
+Study abroad experiences may fit into categories titled “Professional Experience” or “Education” depending on which category is most relevant to details you want to include.

 BONUS: Study Abroad on Resume Samples

 Here are real-life examples of study abroad on the resumes of a few all-star professionals.
 Follow their lead to ensure you market your study abroad experience — and yourself — as effectively as possible.